saifullahtoqeer/saifullahtoqeer/README.md

 - 👋 Hi, I’m @saifullahtoqeer
-- 👀 I’m interested in Web Development and SEO
+- 👀 I’m interested in Python, Machine Learning, Data Science and development
-- 🌱 I’m currently learning SEO
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on SEO Projects
+- 💞️ I’m looking to collaborate on Development Projects
 - 📫 How to reach me?
 Just send an email on contact@saifullahtoqeer.com

 <!---